KaPodgaets/hamal-backend/tasks/2025-Q2/TASK-2025-012-implement-data-upload.md

       user: "@AI-DocArchitect",
       action: "updated task to reflect AppearanceCount initialization", }
+  - {
+      date: 2025-06-24,
+      user: "@AI-DocArchitect",
+      action: "corrected endpoint path in description",
+    }
 ---

 ## Description

-Implemented the `POST /api/admin/citizens/upload` endpoint.
+Implemented the `POST /api/admin/citizens` endpoint.
 This allows an administrator to upload a CSV file to populate the `Citizens` table.
 This operation is intended to be performed on an empty table as part of the data replacement workflow.

 ## Acceptance Criteria